-This is where you explain the context of your proposal and describe in detail why it's important.
+This is where you explain the scope and context of your proposal and describe in detail why it's important.
 It can be melded into your introduction or you can create a separate section to help with the organization and narrative flow of your proposal.
 Approach writing this section with the thought that you can’t assume your readers will know as much about the research problem as you do.
 Note that this section is not an essay going over everything you have learned about the topic; instead, you must choose what is most relevant in explaining the aims of your research.

 To that end, while there are no prescribed rules for establishing the significance of your proposed study, you should attempt to address some or all of the following: